-Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items (b) Plaintiff had standing to assert claims on behalf of trustees of other plans; On September 30, 2008, the court granted the plaintiff's motion to dismiss Defendant's contribution and indemnification counterclaims, finding that such claims are not expressly provided for in ERISA and that, based upon recent Supreme Court and other authority, such claims should not be implied into the federal common law of ERISA. transactions.
-On June 30, 2008, Plaintiff crossmoved for partial summary judgment on the issue of whether Defendant is a plan fiduciary. administered sub-account or terminating their contract with Hancock in its entirety, either of which would subject the plans to a fee.
-According to the court, such "built-in penalties" significantly limited the plans' opportunity to reject such fund changes, compared with the facts addressed in the DOL's 1997 "Aetna Letter."
-In the same ruling, the court denied Hancock's motion for summary judgment, finding that sufficient fact exists remain as to whether (a) Hancock breached its fiduciary duties in receiving administrative fees in compensation for its services to its clients and the mutual funds in which they invested and (b) Hancock applied the full amount of the revenue sharing payments it received from mutual funds to offset the amount of fees owed by its plan clients.
-On August 21, 2009, the parties agreed to a Stipulation of Dismissal and Judgment.
-The parties' Stipulation notes that discovery in the case revealed that Hancock applied the revenue sharing payments it received from the mutual funds to reduce the administrative fees it charged to the plan.
+Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items 2008, the court granted the plaintiff's motion to dismiss Defendant's contribution and indemnification counterclaims, finding that such claims are not expressly provided for in ERISA and that, based upon recent Supreme Court and other authority, such claims should not be implied into the federal common law of ERISA. whether Defendant is a plan fiduciary.
+On September 30, 2008, the court granted the plaintiff's motion for partial summary judgment, finding that Hancock is an ERISA fiduciary because (a) Hancock retained discretion to set and modify the amount of its administrative fees charged to its plan clients (b) Hancock retained discretion to substitute mutual funds offered as investments to its plan clients, and, in the event Hancock's clients rejected such substitution, they would effectively have no option other than transferring their investments to another Hancock- administered sub- account or terminating their contract with Hancock in its entirety, either of which would subject the plans to a fee. discovery in the case revealed that Hancock applied the revenue sharing payments it received from the mutual funds to reduce the administrative fees it charged to the plan.
 The Stipulation notes that further prosecution of the action would be protracted and unjustifiably costly.

-24. Golden Star, Inc. v.
-Mass Mutual Life Insurance Co., 3:11-cv-30235- MAP (D. Mass filed 10/19/11) Judge Michael A. Ponsor In this putative class action, the plaintiff 401(k) plan alleges that Mass Mutual, as a plan service provider, breached its fiduciary duty and engaged in prohibited transactions by receiving and mischaracterizing certain revenue sharing payments received from plan-invested mutual funds.
-Note: The complaint is nearly identical to the complaint filed in the District of Connecticut in October 2011 in the case Healthcare Strategies, Inc. v.
-ING Life Ins.
-And Annuity Co. , 3:11-cv-00282-JCH (D. Conn.).
-The same law firm (Shepherd Finkelman Miller & Shah.
-LLP) filed both complaints.
-On 1/25/12, the parties stipulated to dismissal of claims related to Mass Mutual's Guaranteed Interest Accounts and Capital Preservation Accounts in light of the 1/18/12 ruling in the parallel
+Plan Fiduciary Claims Against Plan Providers Case Name & Judge Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items According to the court, such "built-in penalties" significantly limited the plans' opportunity to reject such fund changes, compared with the facts addressed in the DOL's 1997 "Aetna Letter."
+In the same ruling, the court denied Hancock's motion for summary judgment, finding that sufficient fact exists remain as to whether (a) Hancock breached its fiduciary duties in receiving administrative fees in compensation for its services to its clients and the mutual funds in which they invested and (b) Hancock applied the full amount of the revenue sharing payments it received from mutual funds to offset the amount of fees owed by its plan